thurn/violet/spells.md

 # Concepts
 - Steampunk?
 Not-very-historical steampunk?
 WW1-era steampunk?
+- High level structural stuff.
+Per encounter?
+Per day?
+When do you update your deck and equipment?
+- Dice rolling: bag random? normally distributed? fair deck shuffling?
 - As much stuff as possible should be on card mechanics instead of in the (especially creature cards)
 - Races & Classes?
+- Don't design all of one category at once, do a few spells, a few weapons, a few monsters, etc
+- "Defense" against attacks (miss chance)
 - Religion?
+- Alignment?
 - Levels?
   - level drain, negative levels
   - important to make you relate to your squad and be invested in them